kenhoff/barfly-api/README.md

 	- if the `user.type` is `rep`, then the rep also must have one `distributor`.
 	- if the `user.type` is `bar_manager`, then the bar manager must also have a list of `bars`.
 - `bars` - places where liquor is delivered to, managed by multiple bar managers - basically have different views for different bars - needs to have a `zipcode`
+- `memberships` - list of roles assigned to users in bars.
+For now, everyone is an `owner` (which can order & edit bar info).
+Later on, we'll have `manager`s (which can only order) and.....other roles, as needed.
 - `products` - liquor, beer, and wine. each product has multiple sizes - there aren't multiple products in different sizes (e.g. patron has only one product listing, with x sizes - there aren't x patron products, one for each size).
 Each product also has a supplier, or brand.
 - `accounts` - each account has one `distributor`, one `bar`, and one `rep`.
 - `distributors` - each distributor has a list of accounts, specified in the `accounts` collection.